elecmonkey/emcc-sandboxd/README.md

 # emcc-sandboxd

 About
-Sandboxed Emscripten compilation http server with resource and safe guards.
+Sandboxed Emscripten compilation http server with resource limits and safety measures.

 ## Installation